-Immediately following check-in held in the beginning of each semester, students who are taking courses leading towards degree requirements are eligible for benefits through the Veterans Administration and can be certified by the VA certifying official.
+Following check-in held in the beginning of each semester, degree-seeking students are eligible for benefits through the Veterans Administration and can be certified by the VA certifying official.

 Chapter 30- Montgomery GI Bill, Active Duty (MGIB):